0x161e-swei/covert-channel-101/README.md

 ## How to use

 The client is made by a sender and a receiver.
-The sender allows sending messages to the receiver.
+The sender allows to send messages to the receiver.
 The first step to use them is to compile both the sender and the receiver with the commands:

 ```sh